 The founder, Cyrus Ott, is a mysterious millionaire whose true motives for starting the paper are vague.
 He leaves his wife and young son in Atlanta and calls together an old friend and her husband for a meeting.

-"I want to talk about a newspaper."
+"I want to talk about a newspaper.""Which one?"

 "My own," Ott answered.
 "I intend to start one.
 An international English-language newspaper.
 Based in Rome and sold around the world."